 I’ve offered outdoor writing workshops and/or been poet-in-residence for the National Trust (most recently in autumn, 2017; you can hear a brief podcast about this here), Dartmoor National Park, Natural England, Hestercombe Gardens, Transition Town Totnes and the Cotswold Water Park, as well as for many schools here and abroad.
 There’s an abbreviated list here.

 I’m very happy to tailor-make a course for you if you can host one: one-day, weekend, week-long or regular meetings are all possible.
 If you have an idea, do contact me.

 In these pages, alongside details of my books, you’ll find a variety of courses, retreats and mentoring options in creative, reflective, therapeutic and eco-writing and/or what I call ecosoul writing.
-(NB In 2020 and much of 2021 I shall be focusing on my own writing and professional development, and also our extensive vegetable plot, herb garden and orchard, so there are limited opportunities to work with me then.)
+(NB In much of 2021 I shall be focusing on my own writing and professional development, and also our extensive vegetable plot, herb garden and orchard, so there are limited opportunities to work with me then.)